 The Official Plan Amendment application requests that the land use designation as shown on Map 4 - Urban Growth Centre in the 2014 Official Plan be changed from 'Market District' to 'Market District with Specific Policy Area 9'.
-Based on the above-noted policies and planning analysis, staff is of the opinion that the proposed Official Plan Amendment represents good planning and recommends that the proposed Official Plan Amendment be approved in the form shown in Appendix 'A'.
+Based on the abovenoted policies and planning analysis, staff is of the opinion that the proposed Official Plan Amendment represents good planning and recommends that the proposed Official Plan Amendment be approved.